 IRS CP14 Notice FAQs

-When receiving a notice from the federal government, you most likely have many questions you need to be answered.
+When receiving a notice from the federal government, you most likely have many questions you need to answer.
 For example, what happens if you continue to ignore the notice?
 Is it possible that the IRS is incorrect?
-Below are some common questions taxpayers ask when they receive a IRS CP14 notice in the mail.
+Below are some common questions taxpayers ask when they receive an IRS CP14 notice in the mail.

 Could the Notice Be a Mistake?

 It isn’t uncommon for us to accidentally input the wrong numbers in our tax returns or for us to forget to include specific information.
 When we do this, the calculations for our tax liability can get messed up.
-You may only have a small liability to pay if it is a minor thing.
+You may only have a small liability to pay if it is minor.